|

 Switching to daylight saving time was presented to Canadians

+as a patriotic duty.
 The economics of saving daylight had been

 discussed on and off since the 18th century.
 American statesman